cadencelabs/m2-regenerate/README.md

 # cadence/m2-regenerate #

-This Gruntfile and associated task are meant to allow rapid deployment of a Magento 2 installation in *developer* mode.
+This Gruntfile and associated task are meant to allow development of a Magento 2 installation in *developer* mode without having to clear the var/generation folder.

 ### Where do the files go ###